urbanogilson/lavandula/readme.md

 3. Finish

 You should now be able to run the Lavu CLI tool and begin writing your application.
-Refer to `api.md` for how to use Lavu.
+Refer to [this document](doc/api/cli.md) for how to use Lavu.

 ## Getting Started